Catalyze-Software/group_wallet/README.md

-# Internet Computer Multisig Ledger Canister
+# Internet Computer Group Wallet Ledger Canister

-This project hosts a multisig ledger canister on the Internet Computer, designed to manage whitelist approvals, transactions, and airdrops through a multisig mechanism.
+This project hosts a group wallet ledger canister on the Internet Computer, designed to manage whitelist approvals, transactions, and airdrops through a voting mechanism.
 It allows multiple parties to participate in the decision-making process for approving critical operations within a decentralized environment.

 ## Features